PipedreamHQ/docs/docs/destinations/s3/README.md

 As noted above, a given object contains all payloads delivered to an S3 Destination within a specific minute.
 Multiple events within a given object are newline-delimited.

+## Limiting S3 Uploads by IP

+S3 provides a mechanism to [limit operations only from specific IP addresses](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-3).
+If you'd like to apply that filter, uploads using `$send.s3()` should come from one of the following IP addresses:

+<<< @/docs/snippets/public-node-ips

+This list may change over time.
+If you've previously whitelisted these IP addresses and are having trouble uploading S3 objects, please check to ensure this list matches your firewall rules.

 <Footer />